Avimitin/nvim/docs/src/en_us/plugins/wildfire.md

 ## Configuration

-The configuration is defined in lua/plugins.lua by `prehook()` function.
+The configuration is defined in lua/plugins/modules/enhance/config/init.lua by `pre()` function.
 You can modify the `vim.g.wildfire_objects` variable.

 You can add the bracket you want inside it.